kubernetes/enhancements/keps/sig-network/20200204-cni-verification-rearchitecture.md

 <!-- /toc -->

 ## Summary
-This proposal suggest that we leverage truth tables, uniform positive controls tests, and explicit whitelisting mappings to address the opportunities for improvement  in our existing NetworkPolicy test suite, which comprises 23 tests which can take 30 minutes to 1 hour to run.
+This proposal suggests that we leverage truth tables, uniform positive control tests, and explicit whitelisting mappings to address the opportunities for improvement in our existing NetworkPolicy test suite, which comprises 23 tests which can take 30 minutes to 1 hour to run.
 - Defining a common set of test scenarios for all network policy tests and increasing performance by reusing a set of containers.
 - Rearchitecting network policy tests to enhance readibility and reusability.
 - Improve coverage for NetworkPolicy functional tests.